Banno/banno-powerons/certificate-renewal/README.md

 # CD Renewal
-The CD Renewal PowerOn allows the end-user the ability to decide what they want to to with the accountn when it reaches maturity.
+The CD Renewal PowerOn gives the end-user the following options at maturity:

-The CD Renewal PowerOn allows the end-user to:
 * Renew the CD with existing terms
 * Transfer certificate balance
 * Increase certificate balance